 Now, as we will immediately see, Rik Peels also objects to step (1) and, to do so, he resorts to a thought experiment.
 Does his proposal founder at the same obstacle as Winters’s and Johnston’s?
 In order to answer this question, let us now turn to his experiment.

 It could be argued that this problem of how the original acquisition could be of an actual belief reappears in a proposal in principle rather different: Rik Peels’s.
+Let us first introduce the thought experiment by means of which he attempts to sidestep Williams’s conceptual objection.

+Peels’s thought experiment Peels’s thought experimentPeels’s thought experiment

-Peels’s thought experimentPeels’sPeels introduces a thought experiment (Peels, 2015, p.
+Peels introduces a thought experiment (Peels, 2015, p.
 6)This idea is introduced by means of a thought experiment (Peels, 2015, p.
 6), in which (a) we can freely choose one between two incompatible beliefs and (b) either of these two beliefs, once chosen, will end up proving true, since they are self-fulfilling beliefs.
 More concretely, in Peels’s thought experiment, a medical doctor, Dr. Transparent, promises (in a trustworthy way) to pay 10 dollars to anyone who, having come to his laboratory, has, precisely, the belief that he will pay her 10 dollars.
 Given that Dr. Transparent has devised a sophisticated apparatus for mind-reading, whose effectivity has survived the most demanding analyses by peers, we accept that he actually can read our minds and that, if we are in fact able to form the belief in question, then that very belief will come true because Dr. Transparent will “read” it and, accordingly, pay us the promised sum (Peels, 2015, p.
 6)(Peels, 2015, p.
 6).
 If the example appears to us too outlandish, Peels invites us to replace it with the supposition that we have a trusting friend that will pay us the sum in question if we sincerely tell her that we have formed the required belief (Peels, 2015, p.
 9)(Peels, 2015, p.
 9).
 In any case, the story goes on, a person meets Dr. Transparent, deliberately forms the belief “This person will give me $10”, and, sure enough, such belief is detected and this leads the subject of the experiment to receive the 10 dollars. in which (a) we can freely choose one between two incompatible beliefs and (b) either of these two beliefs, once chosen, will end up proving true, since they are self-fulfilling beliefs.
 More concretely, in Peels’s thought experiment, a medical doctor, Dr. Transparent, promises (in a trustworthy way) to pay 10 dollars to anyone who, having come to his laboratory, has, precisely, the belief that he will pay her 10 dollars.
 Given that Dr. Transparent has devised a sophisticated apparatus for mind-reading, whose effectivity has survived the most demanding analyses by peers, we accept that he actually can read our minds and that, if we are in fact able to form the belief in question, then that very belief will come true because Dr. Transparent will “read” it and, accordingly, pay us the promised sum (Peels, 2015, p.
 6).
 If the example appears to us too outlandish, Peels invites us to replace it with the supposition that we have a trusting friend that will pay us the sum in question if we sincerely tell her that we have formed the required belief (Peels, 2015, p.
 9).
 In any case, the story goes on, a person meets Dr. Transparent, deliberately forms the belief “This person will give me $10”, and, sure enough, such belief is detected and this leads the subject of the experiment to receive the 10 dollars.